 Once a year, our engineers will visit you to service your heating system and make sure it is safe and well maintained.
 This is required by law, whether you use your gas supply or not.

 The service only takes 45 minutes and we will check all gas appliances belonging to Regenda Homes, pipework and flues, as well as test smoke detectors and any carbon monoxide detectors.
 If you have your own gas appliances, such as a fire or gas cooker, it is your responsibility to have these serviced annually by a Gas Safe engineer.

 If you do not allow us access to your home to carry out these safety checks, you are putting yourself and your neighbours at risk.
-We will not hesitate to take legal action against you, which could lead to fines or even imprisonment.
+We will take legal action against you, which could lead to fines or even imprisonment.

 What should I do if I smell gas?

-If you can smell gas, turn your gas supply off at the mains, switch off all appliances, open doors and windows, go outside and call National Grid Emergency on 0800 111 999 straight away.
+If you smell gas, turn your gas supply off at the mains, switch off all appliances, open doors and windows, go outside and call the National Grid Emergency on 0800 111 999 straight away.
 You should also call M&Y Maintenance and Construction on 0151 703 3396.